TFM93/spacet/README.md

 ### Distributed Locks
 The API uses distributed locks (using pg_try_advisory_lock), please check /internal/app/sync/commands.go, namely on SyncIfNecessary implementation, for more details.

+### PubSub connection
+to use the pubsub emulator the environment variable `PUBSUB_EMULATOR_HOST` needs to be set.For production, refer to the official Google documentation on setting up credentials and configuring the required environment variables.

+### Outbox Pattern
+We use this pattern to ensure that notifications are sent asynchronously while keeping the dependencies minimal.
+This aligns well with the SOLID and CQRS principles used here.
+The outbox table keeps the events after they are successfully sent, this can be changed to remove right after the publish is made or by creating another async process to cleanup the table after some time.
+Note that this implementation may result in message duplication in the message broker.

 ### Cursor Based Pagination
 The list endpoint implements cursor-based pagination.